 Why Is My Car Leaking Water?

 You’re driving a precision-tuned luxury sedan or SUV and discover a puddle underneath it a few minutes after you’ve parked.
 You keep up with your service appointments; how could such a thing happen?
+Is it a BMW water leak under car or something else?

 - First: Don’t worry.
 If your car is leaking water, that’s actually pretty common — usually from your beloved BMW‘s air conditioner or exhaust.